 RESP Lessons Learned 2: TD Mutual Funds Were Not Where to Leave My Money

 For those of you who are not aware, you can buy Mutual Funds at TD from the TD Mutual Funds portion of TD, or you can open a TD Waterhouse Trading account and buy any Mutual Fund, Index Fund, ETF, etc., that you want (TD Waterhouse may charge you fees on the accounts themselves, however).
 I don’t think (and this is my opinion) that the TD Mutual Funds service is of much use to me.
-It has a limited number of Funds (mostly only TD funds) that have higher MERs, and you can’t access the E-series TD Index funds from there (which seems strange, given it is a TD product).
+It has a limited number of Funds (mostly only TD funds) with higher MERs, and you can’t access the E-series TD Index funds from there (which seems strange, given it is a TD product).

 I will be opening a TD Waterhouse RESP for my son in the next few weeks.